 - Exit risk gives the probability of a setback, be it small or large.
 The most prominent triggers of large-scale unwinding of macro trades are volatility or Value-at-Risk jumps (view post here) and liquidity and funding pressure (view post here and here).
 Forward looking indicators that condition the likelihood of such events include an estimation of market “complacency” and the tracking of concurrent shocks.

 - Complacency here means lack of resilience.
-One indication could be a ratio of the level of implied volatility relative to estimated macro risk or at least relative to its long-term average.
-Another indication could be homogeneity of economist forecasts.
+Often this lack of resilience arises from implausibly low risk perceptions, which can be measured in a wide range of news-based, survey-based and asset price-based indicators (view post here).
+For example, one such measure of complacency is the homogeneity of economist forecasts.
 Empirical analyses point to an important principle: when economists are clustered tightly around a consensus, actual data surprises tend to have stronger market impact (view post here).
 Generalizing this point, it seems plausible that a strong analyst consensus supporting a macro position makes this position more vulnerable to data surprises.

 - Shock effect indicators represent assessments of whether recent events might trigger escalatory price dynamics.
 A particularly dangerous type of shock is a sharp rise in people’s fear of disaster.
 Theoretical research shows that a re-assessment of beliefs towards higher disaster risk triggers all sorts of uncertainty shocks, for example with respect to macro variable, company-specific performances and other people’s beliefs (view post here).
 This can derail both directional and relative value trades.